chriskrycho/v4.chriskrycho.com/2014/death-before-the-fall.txt

 Tags: links
 Category: theology
 Template: formats/link
-Description: Link: In which Alastair Roberts suggests that physical death was not a result of the Fall, but something from which humans were always meant to be saved to something better.
+Summary: Link: In which Alastair Roberts suggests that physical death was not a result of the Fall, but something from which humans were always meant to be saved to something better.

 This bit by Alastair Reynolds is an *excellent* summary of the position to which I have slowly come over the last few years of reflection on the question of